TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [ ] Fix the animation so they fade rather than vanish entirely (low priority).
 - [x] Fix progress bar location and give heading.
 - [ ] Set up cookie so they don't lose progress (low priority)
+- [ ] !!!Add in webCodes for each question!

 ##Results page
 - [ ] Decide on what this will look like (both after the decision page and straight)